LeanneLibGriff/nine-repro/Step3Naming.md

 ## What is a File Naming Convention?

-A File Naming Convention (FNC) is a framework or protocol if you like for naming your files in a way that describes what files contain and importantly, how they relate to other files.
-It is essential prior to collecting data to establish an agreed FNC.
+A File Naming Convention (FNC) is a framework or protocol for naming your files in a system that describes the contents and what files contain and how they relate to other files.
+Prior to collecting data, it is highly recommended first to establish an agreed FNC.

 ## What is a File Name?
-'File names' are the names that are listed in the file directory and that team members give to new files when they are saved for the first time.
+***File names*** are the names that are listed in the file directory and that team members give when saving a new file.

 ### What are the benefits of using a file naming convention?
 Naming files consistently, logically and in a predictable manner will prevent against unorganised files, misplaced or lost data.
 It could also prevent possible backlogs or project delays.
 A file naming convention will ensure files are: